rcmdnk/homebrew-file/docs/help.rst

                               Compatible with [homebrew-bundle](https://github.com/Homebrew/homebrew-bundle).
                             command or cmd    : brew install vim --HEAD --with-lua Can be used as a shell script.
+      --leaves              Make list only for leaves (taken by `brew leaves`).
+                            You can set this by environmental variable, HOMEBREW_BREWFILE_LEAVES, like:
+                            .    export HOMEBREW_BREWFILE_LEAVES=1
       -U, --noupdate        Do not execute `brew update/brew upgrade` at `brew file update`.
       --preupdate           Execute `brew update` before install or other commands.
       -r REPO, --repo REPO  Set repository name.
 Use with set_repo.